(photo credit: AP)

 Previous reports had said that Fayyad canceled his participation in the dedication ceremonies due to the ban.

-Public Security Minister Yitzhak Aharonovitch signed an order
+Public Security Minister Yitzhak Aharonovitch signed the order

 stating that Israeli law prohibits Palestinian Authority officials from